ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

 - Images: users generally remember images better than words

-- Avoid different fonts for highlighting purposes.
+- Never use a different font family.

 ### Wording